IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

    wsl --install

-If you already had WSL installed you can install specific linux distribution:
+If you already had WSL installed you can install a specific Linux distribution:

 See the list of possible distributions: